Adult neurogenesis: Effects of sleep reduction

+One study has linked lack of sleep to a reduction in rodent hippocampal neurogenesis.
+The proposed mechanism for the observed decrease was increased levels of glucocorticoids.
+It was shown that two weeks of sleep deprivation acted as a neurogenesis-inhibitor, which was reversed after return of normal sleep and even shifted to a temporary increase in normal cell proliferation.
+More precisely, when levels of corticosterone are elevated, sleep deprivation inhibits this process.
+Nonetheless, normal levels of neurogenesis after chronic sleep deprivation return after 2 weeks, with a temporary increase of neurogenesis.
+While this is recognized, overlooked is the blood glucose demand exhibited during temporary diabetic hypoglycemic states.
+The American Diabetes Association amongst many documents the pseudosenilia and agitation found during temporary hypoglycemic states.
+Much more clinical documentation is needed to competently demonstrate the link between decreased hematologic glucose and neuronal activity and mood.

+On the other hand, short-term sleep deprivation is known to have an antidepressant effect in humans.
+In animal models, it increases adult neurogenesis and reduces depression-like behavior.

 Factors affecting

 Changes in old age

 Neurogenesis is substantially reduced in the hippocampus of aged animals, raising the possibility that it may be linked to age-related declines in hippocampal function.
 For example, the rate of neurogenesis in aged animals is predictive of memory.
 However, new born cells in aged animals are functionally integrated.
 Given that neurogenesis occurs throughout life, it might be expected that the hippocampus would steadily increase in size during adulthood, and that therefore the number of granule cells would be increased in aged animals.
 However, this is not the case, indicating that proliferation is balanced by cell death.
 Thus, it is not the addition of new neurons into the hippocampus that seems to be linked to hippocampal functions, but rather the rate of turnover of granule cells.

 Effects of exercise

 Scientists have shown that physical activity in the form of voluntary exercise results in an increase in the number of newborn neurons in the hippocampus of mice and rats.
 These and other studies have shown that learning in both species can be enhanced by physical exercise.
 Recent research has shown that brain-derived neurotrophic factor and insulin-like growth factor 1 are key mediators of exercise-induced neurogenesis.
 Exercise increases the production of BDNF, as well as the NR2B subunit of the NMDA receptor.
 Exercise increases the uptake of IGF-1 from the bloodstream into various brain regions, including the hippocampus.
 In addition, IGF-1 alters c-fos expression in the hippocampus.
 When IGF-1 is blocked, exercise no longer induces neurogenesis.
 Other research demonstrated that exercising mice that did not produce beta-endorphin, a mood-elevating hormone, had no change in neurogenesis.
 Yet, mice that did produce this hormone, along with exercise, exhibited an increase in newborn cells and their rate of survival.

 While the association between exercise-mediated neurogenesis and enhancement of learning remains unclear, this study could have strong implications in the fields of aging and/or Alzheimer's disease.